gradio-app/gradio/guides/Gradio_and_Wandb_Integration.md

 ## How to contribute Gradio demos on HF spaces on the Wandb organization

 * Create an account on Hugging Face [here](https://huggingface.co/join).
-* Add Gradio Demo under your username, see this [blog post](https://huggingface.co/blog/gradio-spaces) for setting up Gradio Demo on Hugging Face.
+* Add Gradio Demo under your username, see this [course](https://huggingface.co/course/chapter9/4?fw=pt) for setting up Gradio Demo on Hugging Face.
 * Request to join wandb organization [here](https://huggingface.co/wandb).
 * Once approved transfer model from your username to Wandb organization